Classic Team Lotus

 Tragically Clark was killed in April 1968.
 Team mate Graham Hill stepped up to the challenge of helping the team through one of its darkest hours.
 Hill and Team Lotus won both World titles and looked forward to happier days.

 Colin Chapman continued to explore every avenue to gain an advantage.
-The glorious wedge shaped Type 56 featured a jet engine and four wheel drive and very nearly won the 1968 Indy 500.
-However the principle performance gain was to be found in aerodynamics so Team Lotus led the way with bigger and bigger wings fitted to the cars.
+The glorious wedge-shaped Type 56 featured a jet engine and four-wheel drive and very nearly won the 1968 Indy 500.
+However, the principle performance gain was to be found in aerodynamics so Team Lotus led the way with bigger and bigger wings fitted to the cars.

 Graham and Colin 2